Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 You can incorporate identity intelligence into automated workflows that regularly monitor for compromised credentials and take immediate action using Recorded Future Identity data and Microsoft Entra ID.

 There are many ways organizations can utilize Recorded Future Identity Intelligence.
-The Azure Logic Apps in this Solution provided as exampes and are a quick introduction to some of those ways.
+The Azure Logic Apps in this Solution provided as examples and are a quick introduction to some of those ways.

 These playbooks include several actions that can be coordinated, or used separately.